livegnik/2way-design/2WAY High-Level Design.md

 ### 2.5.1 Introduction to the Graph Manager

-In the 2WAY system, the Graph Manager serves as the central hub for creating, querying, modifying, and deleting all core objects, including Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
-These objects are managed and accessed through APIs exposed by the backend's Graph Manager, ensuring streamlined and efficient handling of data interactions.
+In the 2WAY system, the Graph Manager plays a central role in managing comprehensive graph data operations, encompassing creation, querying, modification, and deletion of core objects like Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
+It provides seamless interaction with these objects through backend APIs, ensuring efficient data handling.

-When users create or manage objects such as Attributes or Parents, they interact with the frontend interface, which communicates with the backend's Graph Manager via API calls.
-These API calls contain the necessary data to create or modify the desired object, such as Attribute key-value pairs or parent-child relationships.
-Upon receiving these requests, the Graph Manager processes the data and, if logging and signing are required, forwards the relevant information to the Key Manager and then to the Log Manager.
-The Graph Manager manages both the Graph in RAM and the Graph on Disk representations and communicates any new objects or changes with the Storage Manager to ensure that the system remains up-to-date and consistent.
+Users interact via the frontend interface to perform object operations, triggering API calls that transmit essential data to the unified Graph Manager.
+This includes Attribute key-value pairs and parent-child relationships crucial for object creation and modification.
+Upon receiving requests, the Graph Manager processes data, handling tasks like updating the 2WAY Graph, and logging and optionally signing, by forwarding details to the Key Manager and then to the Log Manager.
+This synchronization ensures consistency between the Graph in RAM and the persistent disk-based Server Graph, maintaining data integrity and system reliability.

-Querying objects within the 2WAY system is similarly initiated through the frontend interface, which sends API calls to the backend's Graph Manager.
-These API calls specify the parameters for the desired query, including the degree of separation from the user's zeroth degree (their public key) and the type of object being queried.
-The Graph Manager retrieves the relevant nodes by first checking the Graph in RAM before retrieving additional data from the disk with the help of the Storage Manager.
-The queried data is then returned to the frontend for user interaction.
+Object querying within the 2WAY system begins with API calls to the backend's Graph Manager via the frontend interface.
+These calls specify parameters such as the degree of separation from the user's zeroth degree (their public key) and object type.
+Leveraging its capabilities, the Graph Manager accesses the Graph in RAM for rapid data retrieval and utilizes the Storage Manager to fetch additional data from disk as needed.
+The queried information is promptly returned to the frontend, ensuring a responsive user experience and streamlined data interaction.

-By centralizing object creation, querying, modification, and deletion functionalities within the Graph Manager and exposing these capabilities through APIs, the 2WAY system ensures consistency, security, and scalability in managing various types of objects and data.
-This approach abstracts the complexities of database interactions and provides a unified interface for interacting with the system's objects, enhancing usability and maintainability.
+By consolidating object management functionalities within the Graph Manager and exposing them through APIs, the 2WAY system emphasizes consistency, security, and scalability in managing diverse data types.
+This unified approach abstracts complexities associated with database interactions, significantly enhancing overall system usability and maintainability.

-It is important to note that for this proof-of-concept, messages are not signed on the frontend.
-In future versions, messages could potentially be signed on the frontend or with hardware keys, providing an additional layer of security and flexibility.
+In terms of implementation details, message signing on the frontend is currently not supported in this proof-of-concept.
+Future iterations may introduce frontend or signing hardware, enhancing data interaction security and flexibility within the system.

+The Graph Manager seamlessly processes changes initiated by users, updating nodes and edges within the Graph in RAM to reflect modifications.
+For instance, when users create new connections or adjust existing ones, the Graph Manager ensures that these changes are promptly reflected in the graph data.

+The Graph Manager supports efficient querying operations by providing methods to retrieve nodes based on the degree of separation from the user's zeroth degree within the comprehensive Server Graph.
+Users initiate queries through the unified interface, allowing seamless exploration and analysis of connections within the system.

+In this proof-of-concept, the Graph Manager focuses on managing record IDs of public key Attributes within the system.
+These Attributes are identified and managed using SHA2 hashes as app_ids, ensuring structured and efficient management of interactions and connections within the Graph in RAM.

+Future iterations of the 2WAY system may expand the Graph Manager's capabilities to include additional types of Attributes or Parents within the Graph in RAM.
+Such enhancements would further improve system flexibility and scalability, catering to evolving user needs and expanding system requirements.

+Overall, the Graph Manager plays a crucial role in maintaining the integrity, accessibility, and responsiveness of graph data within the 2WAY system, ensuring robust performance and user satisfaction.

 <br>